-- 1) Assume the duties of the Secretary in the latter's absence or inability to serve. - Coordinate the selection of potential candidates from the ISAE membership for committees/panels of experts for governmental (e.g. Council of Europe) and non-governmental bodies when such bodies specifically invite experts from the ISAE. - 3) Facilitate communication between Council and ISAE experts and be responsible for documenting decisions/views/opinions. - 4) Be responsible for regularly collecting reports from ISAE experts on governmental and non-governmental bodies, and provide the Secretary with a copy.
+- 1) Assume the duties of the Secretary in the latter's absence or inability to serve. - 2) Coordinate the selection of potential candidates from the ISAE membership for committees/panels of experts for governmental (e.g. Council of Europe) and non-governmental bodies when such bodies specifically invite experts from the ISAE. - 3) Facilitate communication between Council and ISAE experts and be responsible for documenting decisions/views/opinions. - 4) Be responsible for regularly collecting reports from ISAE experts on governmental and non-governmental bodies, and provide the Secretary with a copy. - 5) Be responsible for keeping Council informed on all matters relating to ISAE experts, so funding can be prioritised. - 6) Be responsible for sending letters of thanks when an ISAE member steps down as an expert for governmental and non-governmental bodies. - 7) Co-ordinate the Creativity and New Investigator awards, and biographies of Honorary Fellows. - 8) Be responsible for the printing and delivery of certificates to newly elected Honorary Fellows. - 9) Assist, when needed, the Communications Officer with the preparation of the ISAE Newsletter.

-- 5) Be responsible for keeping Council informed on all matters relating to ISAE experts, so funding can be prioritised. - 6) Be responsible for sending letters of thanks when an ISAE member steps-down as an expert for governmental and non-governmental bodies. - 7) Co-ordinate the Creativity and New Investigator awards. - 8) Assist, when needed, the Communications Officer with the preparation of the ISAE Newsletter. - 9) Securely store, electronically, all past Council and AGM minutes, newsletters and congress proceedings and ensure that these items are passed to their successor within 3 months of their election.
+10) Assist the Secretary in ensuring that all Council and AGM minutes are securely stored electronically, and that information about these records is passed to their successors after their election.